-In 1842, Rani Lakshmibai was married to Raja Gangadhar Rao who was the Maharaja of Jhansi.
-After the marriage to Gangadhar Rao she was called Lakshmi Bai.
+In 1842, Rani Lakshmi Bai got married to Raja Gangadhar Rao who was the Maharaja of Jhansi.
+After her marriage, she came to be known as Lakshmi Bai.
 In 1851, she gave birth to a son but unfortunately he died in his fourth month.
-After this tragic incident, Damodar Rao was adopted by Maharaja of Jhansi as his son.
-Moved by the death of his son and his poor health, Maharaja Gangadhar Rao also died on 21st November 1853.
+After this tragic incident, Damodar Rao was adopted by the Maharaja of Jhansi as his son.
+Moved by the death of his son and his poor health, Maharaja Gangadhar Rao also died on 21 November 1853.
 When the Maharaja died, Rani Lakshmi Bai was just eighteen years old, but she didn't lose her courage and took up her responsibility.

-For strengthening the defense of Jhansi Rani Lakshmi Bai assembled an army of rebellions, which also included women.
+For strengthening the defence of Jhansi, Rani Lakshmi Bai assembled an army of rebellions, which also included women.
 For this great cause she was supported by brave warriors like Gulam Gaus Khan, Dost Khan, Khuda Baksh, Sunder-Mundar, Kashi Bai, Lala Bhau Bakshi, Moti Bai, Deewan Raghunath Singh and Deewan Jawahar Singh.
-She assembled 14,000 rebels and organized an army for the defense of the city.
+She assembled 14,000 rebels and organised an army for the defence of the city.

-In March 1858, when the Britishers attacked Jhansi, Rani Lakshmibai's army decided to fight and the war continued for about two weeks.
+In March 1858, when the British attacked Jhansi, Rani Lakshmi Bai's army decided to fight and the war continued for about two weeks.
 The army fought very bravely, even though Jhansi lost to the British forces.
-After a fierce war when the British army entered Jhansi, Rani Lakshmibai, tied her son Damodar Rao to her back fought bravely using two swords with both her hands.
+After a fierce war when the British army entered Jhansi, Rani Lakshmi Bai, tied her son Damodar Rao to her back and fought bravely using two swords in both her hands.
 She escaped to the fortress of Kalpi under the cover of darkness and was accompanied by many other rebellions.
 She departed to Gwalior and a fierce battle was fought between the British and the Rani's army.
-On the unfortunate day of 17th June of 1858, this great warrior martyred her life for India's freedom.
+On the unfortunate day of 17 June of 1858, this great warrior martyred her life for India's freedom.